 Beekeepers must be wary of a number of threats that may affect their honeybee colonies.
 Mann Lake has a solution for wax moths and other honeybee pests in the products they offer to beekeepers.
-The Mann Lake DC130 Wax Moth Control comes in a one pound canister that Mann Lake promises will clear your beehive boxes of wax moths.
-Let’s check it out and see if it will live up this promise.
+The Mann Lake DC130 Para-Moth Wax Moth Control comes in a one-pound canister that Mann Lake promises will clear your beehive boxes of wax moths.
+Let’s check it out and see if it will live up to this promise.

-About the Mann Lake DC130 Wax Moth Control
+About the Mann Lake DC130 Para-Moth Wax Moth Control

-After application of the Mann Lake Wax Moth Control DC130, beekeepers are advised to air their boxes for a few days.
+After application of the Para-Moth Wax Moth Control, beekeepers are advised to air their boxes for a few days.
 This allows the insecticide to dissipate and clear from the beehives.
-You should NOT use the wax moth control on boxes that have honey, or are still in use in your beehive.
+You should NOT use the wax moth control on boxes that have honey or are still in use in your beehive.

 Keeping bees for their honey and conservation purposes needs beekeepers to take good care of them.
-Mann Lake Wax Moth Control DC130 works well in your integrated pest control in your apiary.
+The Para-Moth Wax Moth Control works well in your integrated pest control in your apiary.
 The insecticide powder clears wax moths in up to 5 deep supers or 9 shallow honey supers in a stack.
 Beekeepers with a large number of boxes to treat may have more than one stack of beehive boxes at a time.

 - Airing beehive boxes in a crisscross stack for a number of days.
 This is especially effective in cold areas.

 - Placing boxes in a well-lit place.
 Adult moths prefer dark spaces to well-lit areas.